vallais-dev/AET-Systems/theory.md

 Archimedean trajectory pointwise.
 It reconstructs the global object underlying the trajectory through the hierarchy of the p-adic tree.

-I din't arrive at this by design.
+I didn't arrive at this by design.
 The method came out of about three years of failed attempts, degenerating constraint systems, and dead ends.
 Most of those looked close to working at the time.
 The final step was a late-night realization about the algebraic structure of the reconstruction